-The Lynchburg College Journal of Special Education is a professional journal for sharing information about research and scholarship in the field of special education.
+The University of Lynchburg Journal of Special Education is a professional journal for sharing information about research and scholarship in the field of special education.

-Both Lynchburg College students and students from other colleges and universities are invited to submit articles.
+Both University of Lynchburg students and students from other colleges and universities are invited to submit articles.
 The journal consists of electronic submissions of student papers that tackle current issues in the field of special education.